vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Rathanavami-on 9th tithi of Āśv. śu. (acc. to KKV) or kr.

-(acc. to HV); tithi; Durgā; fast on that day and worship of Durgā; on a car decked with mirrors, chowries, clothes, umbrella, garlands from flagstaffs place a golden image of Durga seated on a buffalo; the car to be drawn over the public road and taken to a temple of Durgā; illuminations; jāgara with dance and drama; next morning the image is to be bathed and the car to be presented to Devi; rewards of presenting a fine bedstead, a bull, a cow about to deliver;
+(acc. to HV); tithi; Durgā; fast on that day and worship of Durgā; on a car decked with mirrors, chowries, clothes, umbrella, garlands from flagstaffs place a golden image of Durgā seated on a buffalo; the car to be drawn over the public road and taken to a temple of Durgā; illuminations; jāgara with dance and drama; next morning the image is to be bathed and the car to be presented to Devi; rewards of presenting a fine bedstead, a bull, a cow about to deliver;

 KKV 294-298 = HV I. 946–948 (from Bhay.).
 Rathayātrā- car procession of a deity )-HV II.
 420-424 (quot